To our shareholders

 Distribution of profit to shareholders

-In light of the very good development of business, the Board of Directors is proposing that the Annual General Meeting of Swissquote Group Holding Ltd of 10 May 2019 distribute a dividend of CHF 1.00 per share (CHF 0.90) to shareholders.
+In view of the very robust development of business, the Board of Directors is proposing that the Annual General Meeting of Swissquote Group Holding Ltd on 5 May 2020 distributes an unchanged dividend of CHF 1.00 per share to shareholders.

-On behalf of the Board of Directors and Executive Management, we would like to thank our clients, who, by actively using our platform and providing a wide spectrum of informed feedback, are making a key contribution to Swissquote’s business success and our long-term security, solidity and growth.
+On behalf of the Board of Directors and Executive Management, we would like to thank our clients, who, by actively using our platform and providing a wide spectrum of informed feedback, are making a key contribution to Swissquote’s success and therefore its long-term security, solidity, and growth.
 We attach great importance to their suggestions and requests as well as their criticism, all of which help to drive us forward.
-Our thanks are also due to our shareholders for the trust they have placed in our company as well as to all our employees for their personal commitment and willingness to achieve the exceptional, time and again.
-And finally, we also owe a debt of gratitude to our cooperation partners for their unfailing expertise and support in helping us grow our business.
+We would also like to thank our shareholders for the trust they have placed in our company, and all our employees for their personal commitment and willingness to achieve the exceptional, time and again.
+And finally, we also owe a debt of gratitude to our cooperation partners for their unfailing expertise and support in helping us to grow our business.

-1 Operating revenues exclude cost of negative interest rates (CHF 9.0 million) and unrealised fair value impact (CHF 1.9 million).
+1 Operating revenues exclude cost of negative interest rates (–CHF 9.5 million) and unrealised fair value impact (CHF 0.3 million).

 2 Including credit loss expense.